Creating Consistent Website Layouts using Express and Contentstack

 So, whenever the Home page route is hit, the header and footer will be rendered.
 The data will be fetched every time the route is hit.
 You can add more routes such as Products, Blogs, etc and the header and footer will be shown on each page.

 Make Configuration Changes

-Once you have downloaded the code, open the config.env and add your stack details to it.
+Open the config.env file and add your stack details to it.
 You'll also need to enter the content type and entry UIDs respectively as shown below: